RyanFrantz/heimdall/README.md

 In Norse mythology [Heimdall](https://en.wikipedia.org/wiki/Heimdallr) was responsible for keeping watch at the Bifröst between Earth and Asgard.
 He is portrayed as knowing and seeing all souls.

+# NOTE

+Heimdall is not production-ready.
+It is currently under development as a read-only service while several designs and ideas are being tested.